MicrosoftDocs/WSL/WSL/wsl2-install.md

 # Installation Instructions for WSL 2

+You can watch the video below, or read on in this article to learn how to install WSL2.

 > [!VIDEO https://channel9.msdn.com/Blogs/One-Dev-Minute/Learn-how-to-install-WSL-2/player]

 To install and start using WSL 2 complete the following steps: